 Your safety is our priority.
 Please find below everything you need to know about air travel in Greece, as well as the protection measures we have implemented so that you can enjoy a safe, worry-free travel experience.

 Enhancement of Contactless Processes

 Raising Passengers' Awareness on Protective Measures

 Wearing a protective mask in the passenger terminal building at the airport is compulsory.

-From November 9th, 2020 (6 am local time) until November 30th 2020, domestic travel is allowed only for essential reasons.
+Domestic travel is allowed only for essential reasons until March 8th 2021.
 Essential travel, properly documented, shall include travel for health issues, business purposes, imperative family reasons and returning to permanent residence.

 For further information and updates as well as for inquiries related to the documentation required for essential travel, passengers are advised to contact their airline or travel agent.

 The following entry measures and restrictions apply for international travel:

 All permanent residents of Greece, travelling from all airports in Greece, to international destinations are obliged to have completed the Passenger Locator Form (PLF).
 For further information about the procedure and the form please click here.